AdaCore/spark2014/docs/lrm/source/subprograms.rst

    (other than itself, if the ``output_list`` =>+ **null** self-dependency syntax is used).

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.5 LR dependency_clause with null input_list means that each output in the output_list does not depend on anything

 #.
 The ``inputs`` in the ``input_list`` of a ``null_dependency_clause`` may be
    read by the subprogram but play no role in determining the values of any outputs of the subprogram.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.5 SS inputs in the input_list of a null_dependency_clause play no role in determining outputs of the subprogram

 #.
 A Depends aspect of a subprogram with a **null** ``dependency_relation``
    indicates that the subprogram has no ``inputs`` or ``outputs``.
    [From an information flow analysis viewpoint it is a null operation (a no-op).]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.5 SS null dependency_relation means subprogram has no inputs or outputs

 #.
 [A function without an explicit Depends aspect specification
    is assumed to have the ``dependency_relation`` that its result is dependent on all of its inputs.
    Generally an explicit Depends aspect is not required for functions.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.5 SS functions need no Depends aspect.
+Functions have implicit dependency_relation that result depends
+                   on all inputs.
+Checked by another TU

 #.
 [A subprogram which has an explicit Depends aspect specification
    and lacks an explicit Global aspect specification is assumed to have the [unique] Global aspect specification that is consistent with the subprogram's Depends aspect.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.5 SS subprogram with explicit Depends and implicit Global has the unique global aspect that is consistent with the Depends aspect.

 #.
 [A subprogram which has an explicit Global aspect specification
    but lacks an explicit Depends aspect specification and, as yet, has no implementation of its body is assumed to have the conservative ``dependency_relation`` that each member of the output set is dependent on every member of the input set.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 6.1.5 SS a subprogram with an explicit Global aspect and no Depends or body has an implicit dependency_relation where each output is dependent on every input

 .. centered:: **Dynamic Semantics**